'House of the Dragon': Larys Strong and That Weird Foot Scene Explained

-House of the Dragon's ninth episode, titled The Green Council, was among the show's best yet.
-It was clever, allowed Alicent Hightower to shine like never before, and was effective in building anticipation for next week's finale.
-There was one scene that stuck out in particular though, and not necessarily in a good way.
+House of the Dragon's ninth episode, titled The Green Council, is among the show's best yet.
+It's clever, allowed Alicent Hightower to shine like never before, and it built anticipation for next week's big finale.
+One scene stuck out in particular, though, and not necessarily in a good way.

 Larys is Queen Alicent's unofficial master of whisperers.
 For much of House of the Dragon's first season, he's kept her abreast of happenings, opportunities and liabilities.
 He did exactly that in episode 9, making Alicent aware of the ring of spies that "White Worm" Mysaria has inside the Red Keep.

 But that information comes at a price.
 While Alicent speaks with Larys, she takes her shoes off and places her stocking-adorned feet on the table between them.
-Larys reveals the existence of the spies and says that Alicent's father, Otto Hightower, is aware of its existence.
+Larys reveals the existence of the spies and says Alicent's father, Otto Hightower, is aware of them.
 He has more information, but stops himself from spilling it.

 She sighs, puts her feet up on a nearby chair and looks away from Larys.
 Larys then sneaks his hand down his pants and starts masturbating to the queen's nude feet.

-Alicent's response to Larys -- to putting her feet on the table, taking her stockings off and then finally placing her feet in full view and turning away -- indicates this isn't the first time this transaction has happened.
+Alicent's response to Larys -- to putting her feet on the table, taking her stockings off and then finally placing her feet in full view and turning away -- indicates this definitely isn't the first transaction like this.

 Later in the episode, when Erryk is escorting Rhaenys out of the Red Keep, we see a servant has been hanged, and what appears to be Mysaria's headquarters has been lit aflame.
 We can't confirm until next week, but it looks an awful lot like Larys' handiwork.